pb4git/Fall-Challenge-2020/README.md

 <img src="img/SpellValues.png" width="350">

-A similar approach can be used to estimate "combo values": cards which work better or worse together than estimated from there individual spell values.
+A similar approach can be used to estimate "combo values": cards which work better or worse together than estimated from their individual spell values.
 <img src="img/ComboValues.png">

 I was really pleased to find that the strongest combos found with this approach were the same that were mentionned in this [strategy guides](https://spicee.mattle.online/lobby/forum/topic/d52WjBx3WX3R27rzy/a-player-s-guide-to-spicee) .